|

 I thought the story had a great build-up, with lots of comedy.
 I laughed out loud when Ryan was challenged to a duel and the exasperated reactions of the other house-guests, and yet there was a very sinister atmosphere: the dark, stormy night; the big mansion.
 The story slowly creeps up on you as it gets scarier and scarier, with the crawling hand and the flashing images giving it the vibe of a really well done horror film.

-Ashad looks, sounds and acts horrifyingly sub-human, stomping around the dark mansion with his hideous half-face, demanding who the guardian is.
-I really felt on edge when Ashad lifted the baby up, truly worried as to what he was going to do, and I found myself really, really hoping the Fam would heed the Doctor's advice and stay put, because the way Ashad looked, it made me really dread seeing anyone getting converted.
-I think it's saying something that seeing as conversion is something I want to see, Ashad actually made me really nervous about it actually happen.
-I really thought Mary was appealing to his human side when she asked if he'd been a father, thinking he'd spared her son out of mercy and was really taken aback by the incredibly dark revelation that followed
+The Doctor makes the threat of the Cybermen and what they do very clear from the start, making their threat seem very real, and I loved the indirect allusion to Bill and the fact that the Cybermen have clearly affected the Doctor in a deep way since.
+I really felt on edge when Ashad lifted the baby up, truly worried as to what he was going to do, and I found myself really, really hoping the Fam would heed the Doctor's advice and stay put, because the way Ashad looked, it made me really dread seeing anyone getting cyberconverted.
+I think it's saying something that seeing as cyberconversion is something I want to see, Ashad actually made me really nervous about it actually happen.
+This is the effect the Cybermen should always have when they appear if you ask me, but I've only felt it once or twice with them before.
+I really thought Mary was appealing to his human side when she asked if he'd been a father, thinking he'd spared her son out of mercy and was really taken aback by the incredibly dark revelation that he'd in fact murdered his children when they'd rebelled against the Cybermen.

-Another thing I liked was that they were subtle about inspiring Mary Shelley to write Frankenstein; it was just the implication.
-Nothing in this episode felt forced; it had the perfect doses of humour and horror, one of the best designs ever in Doctor Who and a cliffhanger that honestly made me yearn for the next part, which I plan on reviewing soon.
+Another thing I liked was that they were subtle about the Cybermen inspiring Mary Shelley to write Frankenstein; it was just the implication.
+Nothing in this episode felt forced; it had the perfect doses of humour and horror, one of the best designs and uses of the Cybermen ever in Doctor Who and a cliffhanger that honestly made me yearn for the next part, which I plan on reviewing soon.
 Series 12 really is a breath of fresh air for the programme, and The Haunting of Villa Diablo is likely my favourite of the season, with the feel of a modernised Hinchliffe era, which happens to be my favourite.
 I honestly can't fault it, so I shall, of course, give it the 10/10 it deserves.